quackquavk/wise-backend/README.md

 }
 ```

 Note: Any authenticated user can submit ideas.
-Ideas are automatically approved.
+All ideas start with status "idea" and are automatically approved.

 #### Get All Ideas
 ```http